CHMMaas/LOLEinNL/README.md

 **Funding**
 None.

 Supplementary to this paper the results are displayed in an online webapp: https://mdmerasmusmc.shinyapps.io/LOLECalculator/.
+Github: https://github.com/CHMMaas/CalculatorLOLEinNL